Taxis by country: Taiwan

 The Road Traffic Security Rules require taxi drivers in Taiwan to be at least 20 years old and have occupational driver licenses.
 When drivers reach 60 years old, they may continue to drive taxis until 65 years old provided they pass annual physical examinations.
 Though there is a limit on the number of taxi licenses issued, taxi drivers who have maintained a clean driving record for six consecutive years can apply to drive taxis under personal licenses.

 Taxis in larger cities are widely metered with fares generally based on distances and now more commonly with surcharges for times in slow and stopped traffic.
 At Lunar New Year, the most important Taiwanese holiday, surcharges may also be payable.

-Historically whenever major crimes have occurred, many people, especially women, have felt less confident riding taxis due to safety and security concerns, causing taxi drivers to carry even fewer passengers.
 Throughout the 1990s in Taipei, violent clashes resulting from traffic disputes broke out between rival taxi companies.
 After two major murders in late 1996, Yao Kao-chiao, the director-general of the National Police Agency, said that his daughter would not dare to ride in taxis.
 Many taxi drivers considered his speech impacting and discriminating against them.

 For some time, taxis in Taiwan were required to be yellow.
 The common color scheme led to taxis being known by the colloquialism "little yellow".
 This stipulation was relaxed in 2016, as regulations applying to taxis and ridesharing companies were amended.
 Uber entered the Taiwan market as an information service provider in 2013, and began operating what the Ministry of Economic Affairs Investment Commission determined was a passenger car service instead.
 After this finding, an amendment to the Highway Act was passed in December 2016, increasing the fines levied on illegal taxi service operators.

 As a result, many ridesharing companies withdrew from Taiwan.
 In 2017, new regulations came into force, permitting rideshare companies to partner with vehicle rental companies, and stating that rideshare drivers must be licensed commercial drivers.
 A 2019 amendment to Article 103-1 of the Transportation Management Regulations, dubbed the "Uber clause," barred rideshare companies from forming partnerships with vehicle rental agencies.
 That same year, Taiwan began to offer multipurpose taxi service driver exams.
 Drivers for such services do not have to use yellow vehicles, and are paid a metered fare, but passengers must use an app to make initial contact.